Climate protection

 Procurement and use of renewable energy

 The target which the Lufthansa Group set itself in 2019 – meeting its electricity requirements in its domestic markets of Germany, Austria, Switzerland and Belgium using 100% green electricity – was achieved in 2020.
 This target continues to apply.
 Green electricity certificates for Germany and Switzerland are purchased for this purpose.
 These certificates guarantee the production of green electricity from new plants and thus contribute to the expansion of renewable energy.
 In Belgium, green electricity is supplied directly via the airports.
 In the reporting year, Vienna Airport did not make any green electricity available and it was therefore not possible to supply Austrian Airlines and other Lufthansa Group airlines operating at this base with green electricity.
-The Lufthansa Group companies operating at the Vienna base account for around 9% of the total electricity consumption of the Lufthansa Group in the DACHBE region.
+The Lufthansa Group companies operating at the Vienna base account for around 9% of the total electricity consumption of the Lufthansa Group in the DACHB region.

 During the reporting year, the Lufthansa Group’s energy procurement department, which is centrally integrated into the procurement organisation of Lufthansa Global Business Services (LGBS), initiated a tender for the integration of power purchase agreements (PPAs) for electricity from, for instance, solar power plants and wind farms.
 The results of the tender are expected in the first quarter of 2024.
 Subject to a positive decision, the PPA is due to be implemented from 2026 onwards.
 In concluding a PPA, the Lufthansa Group aims to increase its planning security and minimise procurement risks in an energy market which has undergone significant changes and to directly source renewable energy-based electricity, for the purposes of ensuring a sustainable energy supply.